osegbotonie/enterprise-m365-administration-lab/docs/05-attribute-to-group-mapping.md

 Automated group membership depends on consistent attribute values.

-For example, the following values should not be treated as separate departments if they represent the same organizational unit:
+For example, the following values could create problems if they are intended to represent the same department:

 ```text
 Network Operations